 Proxy subtabs display various status information.

-To enable PXE boot through a proxy, additional software must be installed and configured on both the SUSE Manager Server and the SUSE Manager Proxy.
+To enable PXE boot through a proxy, additional software must be installed and configured on both the SUSE Manager Proxy and the SUSE Manager Server.

 On the SUSE Manager Proxy install susemanager-tftpsync-recv:

 It asks for hostname and IP address of the SUSE Manager Server and of the proxy itself.
 Additionally, it asks for the tftpboot directory on the proxy.

 On the SUSE Manager Server, run

 configure-tftpsync.shto configure the upload to the SUSE Manager Proxy:

 To start an initial synchronization on the SUSE Manager Server run: